slint-ui/slint/docs/install_qt.md

 from the `native` style.
 Qt is only needed if you want native looking widgets.
 Otherwise, another style will be used for widget, which does not look native.
+In the future, we plan to have native backend using the native API, which will allow native widgets without using Qt.

+## How to install Qt

 You will need the Qt version 5.15.x Qt 6 is not yet supported.

-## How to install Qt

 You can just download and install Qt 5.15 from https://www.qt.io/download-qt-installer and any other sources